 - Media

-To declare the communication and media major, you’ll need to have completed COMM 101 and COMM 102 to a minimum standard of C. You’ll also need to complete a minimum of 28 credits in communication and media; more information on communication and media studies requirements can be found on this page of the university’s website.
+To declare the communication and media major, you’ll need to have completed COMM 101 and COMM 102 to a minimum standard of C. You’ll also need to complete a minimum of 28 credits in communication and media.

 University of South Florida